Online Scientific Calculator Instruction Manual

 Resetting the calculator

 To reset the calculator click on the 'reset' key on the virtual keyboard.
 When you attempt to perform a reset, a confirmation window appears.
 Click on 'ok' to complete the reset or on 'cancel' to abort the operation.
 When you reset the calculator all expressions in the expression history are deleted.
-THere is no way to retrieve the expression history after a reset.
+There is no way to retrieve the expression history after a reset.

 More information on using the virtual keyboard